f1tenth/f1tenth_lab1_template/README.md

-# Lab 1: Docker and ROS 2
+# Lab 1: Intro to ROS 2

 ## Learning Goals

-- Understanding Docker workflow
-- Getting familiar with ROS 2 workflow inside Docker containers
+- Getting familiar with ROS 2 workflow
 - Understanding how to create nodes with publishers, subscribers
 - Understanding ROS 2 package structure, files, dependenciees
 - Creating launch files

+## Before you start
+It's highly recommended to install Ubuntu natively on your machine for developement in simulation.
+However, if it's impossible for you to do so, you can still use the simulation inside Docker containers.
+In the following instructions, if you have Ubuntu installed natively, ignore directions for using Docker.

-## I. Overview
+## 1. Overview

-The goal of this lab is to get you familiar with the ROS 2 workflow inside containers.
+The goal of this lab is to get you familiar with the ROS 2 workflow.
 You'll have the option to complete the coding segment of this assignment in either Python or C++.
 However, we highly recommend trying out both since this will be the easiest assignment to get started on a new language, and the workflow in these two languages are slightly different in ROS2 and it's beneficial to understand both.

 In this lab, it'll be helpful to read these tutorials if you're stuck: